XtracT/mealiemate/home_assistant_cards.md

 ## 2. Ingredient Merger Card

 **Purpose:**
 This card manages the Ingredient Merger plugin and displays feedback messages for ingredient merging suggestions.
+It also provides an interactive interface for accepting or rejecting merge suggestions.

 **YAML:**
 ```yaml